 Cove Moulding - Where the riser meets the bottom of the top stair treads, there may be little gaps that need to be hidden associated with installation.
-This is where the cove moulding, a finishing trim, comes in to provide a clean finished look.
+This is where the cove molding, a finishing trim, comes in to provide a clean finished look.

 Easing - Sometimes referred to as an easement; the easing is the portion of the rail fitting which curves.
-This way, the hand rail can move level up or down, up easing or over easing without difficulty.
+This way, the handrail can move level up or down, up easing or over easing without difficulty.

 Finished Floor to Finished Floor Height – This refers to the total rise of the stair which is determined by measuring the vertical distance between the top of the lower finished floor to the top of the upper finished floor.

-Glue block - Like the name suggests, this is a wooden block that is glued to the underside of a step.
+Glue block - As the name suggests, this is a wooden block that is glued to the underside of a step.
 Glue blocks are used where the tread and risers meet and form a corner under each step.

 Gooseneck - Where the rake rail rises vertically to a balcony or landing, the rail fitting used there is referred to as a gooseneck.
 Goosenecks allow for directional changes.

-Hand rail – A hand rail is the railing used for hand support in balustrade systems.
+Handrail – A handrail is the railing used for hand support in balustrade systems.